eessanaa/Bob-Horton-Melting-Curve-Project/Exercise Outline.md

 ## Currently thinking of word problems (examples)
 - “Given two primers of equal length (Primer A: 30% GC, Primer B: 60% GC), predict which has higher Tm by Wallace, then validate with the app and explain any discrepancy.”
 - “You increase Na⁺ from 0.05 M to 0.15 M in the app.
-Predict and confirm the direction/magnitude of Tm shift; justify using thermodynamic reasoning.”
+Predict and confirm the difference in the plot; justify using thermodynamic reasoning.”
 - “Two sequences have identical GC% but different base order.
-Use the app to show how nearest-neighbor context alters Tm compared to Wallace.”
+Use the app to show how it alters the curve.”
 - “Your app shows two derivative peaks for a sequence.
 What experimental scenarios could cause this, and how would you troubleshoot in qPCR?”